 We cannot process maps that do not have an EPSG code

 Unfortunately, if your GCPs are measured in a local or arbitrary coordinate system that is not listed in the EPSG Geodetic Parameter Registry, we cannot process them.

-Once you've added your GCP information to the template, save your .cvs it and then upload it into DroneDeploy.
+Once you've added your GCP information to the template, save it as .CSV and then upload it into DroneDeploy.

 DroneDeploy will begin pre-processing your GCP map.
 Once the pre-processing is complete you will receive an email that will take you to our in-browser GCP tagging tool.

-If your GCP .CSV was successfully read by out auto-tagging tool then this step will be skipped and you will proceed directly to step 4.
+If your GCP .CSV was successfully read by our auto-tagging tool then this step will be skipped and you will proceed directly to step 4.

-If we encountered a problem with your .CSV or EPSG code, you will need to fix this data using our GCP .CSV Checker Tool.
-Please see our GCP .csv Checker Tool documentation for a full walkthrough of this process.
+If we encountered a problem with your .CSV or EPSG code, you will need to fix this data using our GCP .CSV File Formatting.
+Please see our GCP .csv File Formatting documentation for a full walkthrough of this process.